 Accessibility is a Social Movement.

 The Centre for Accessibility Australia (CFA Australia) is an award-winning not-for-profit organisation that promotes accessibility throughout Australia.
-Our current focus is the incorporation of digital accessibility, so that people with disabilities can have equal access to technology and the internet.
+Our current focus is the incorporation of digital accessibility, so that people with disability can have equal access to technology and the internet.
 Founded in 2018, the Centre was established to promote the accessibility movement through advocacy, research, training services, auditing services and celebrations such as the Australian Access Awards.

 What Does the CFA Australia Do?